Amazon is selling facial recognition technology to U.S. law enforcement

 A recent House oversight committee hearing on facial recognition technologies revealed that the algorithms used to identify matches are wrong about 15 percent of the time, and evidence suggests that those algorithms are susceptible to racial biases.
 A 2011 study found that systems developed in China, Japan, and South Korea had more trouble distinguishing between Caucasian faces than East Asians.
 In a separate study conducted in 2012, facial recognition algorithms from vendor Cognitec performed 5 to 10 percent worse on African Americans than on Caucasians.

 Then there’s the issue of privacy.
-More than 130 million Americans, many of which who have never committed a crime, are in state and federal facial recognition databases, according to the Center on Privacy & Technology at Georgetown Law.
+More than 130 million Americans, many of whom have never committed a crime, are in state and federal facial recognition databases, according to the Center on Privacy & Technology at Georgetown Law.
 Some of those databases are managed by the Federal Bureau of Investigation’s Next Generation Identification program, details of which weren’t disclosed to the public until five years after its launch in 2010.

 “Once a dangerous surveillance system like this is turned against the public, the harm can’t be undone,” Nicole Ozer, technology and civil liberties director for the ACLU of California, said in a statement.
 “Particularly in the current political climate, we need to stop supercharged surveillance before it is used to track protesters, target immigrants, and spy on entire neighborhoods.”